The Barker Center

 Upcoming Events

-American Studies Fall Reception
+American Studies Dissertation Colloquium

 “America” is vast.
 The “United States” is non-unified.
 These words name a geographical place (with borders that shift over time), a nexus of power, a set conjunction of cultures, an idea, and an ever-changing, ever-moving group of people.
 Because “America” exceeds standard categories of evidence, American Studies approaches it in interdisciplinary ways.
 Scholars in American Studies integrate disciplinary methods to grapple with big issues: environment and climate, labor, democracy, colonialism and empire, religion, capitalism, carcerality, indigeneity and migration, race and ethnicity, gender and sexuality, and much more.
 American Studies is problem-based: we train students to ask bold questions, to identify the right evidence to answer those questions, and to develop the methodological skills needed to analyze the evidence.
 American Studies cultivates a “both/and” perspective: we are capacious, nimble, politically engaged, sometimes contentious, often quirky, and always in process.
 We consider the U.S. in global context, and global forces within the U.S.